Wolfgang Fikentscher: Life

 Fikentscher was born in Nuremberg, Germany.
 He earned his Dr. Juris (1952) and S.J.D.
-(1957) at Ludwig Maximilian University of Munich/Germany.
+(1957) at LMU Munich in Germany.
 His professional career began as an assistant in the law department of Wackerchemie (Munich), at that time under Allied IG Farben control, and as a teacher of labor law at trade union schools (Kochel and Niederpoecking/Bavaria).
 In 1952, he received the degree of LL.M at University of Michigan Law School (Ann Arbor, Mich.)
-In 1957, he was appointed full professor at University of Münster School of Law.
-In 1965, he went to University of Tübingen and in 1971 to Munich, holding a chair for civil and commercial law, intellectual property and copyright law, and comparative law, until being emerited in 1996.
-Since then, he taught anthropology of law at Munich University Law School as an adjunct, intermittently (1996–2000), and was also a guest professor at University of California at Berkeley School of Law.
+In 1957, he was appointed full professor at the University of Münster's School of Law.
+In 1965, he went to University of Tübingen and in 1971 to LMU Munich, holding a chair for civil and commercial law, intellectual property and copyright law, and comparative law, until being emerited in 1996.
+Since then, he taught anthropology of law at LMU Munich's Law School as an adjunct, intermittently (1996–2000), and was also a guest professor at University of California at Berkeley School of Law.

 Starting in 1972, Fikentscher was an External Scientific Member of the Max Planck-Institute for Intellectual Property and Competition Law, Munich, working on competition law in developing countries and the laws controlling market domination.
 In 1977, he was elected ordinary member of the Bavarian Academy of Humanities and Sciences, Philosophical-Historical Class, Munich, chairing its Commission on Studies in Cultural Anthropology.
 In 1994, he was granted, together with Professor Robert D. Cooter, Berkeley, the Max-Planck Research Prize for fieldwork and publications in Native American tribal law.
 Fikentscher holds the Federal Cross of Merit 1st Class of the Federal Republic of Germany, and the Bavarian Order of Merit.
-In 1995, he was awarded the degree of Doctor Juris honoris causa of the University of Zurich/Switzerland.
+In 1995, he was awarded the degree of Doctor Juris honoris causa of the University of Zurich, Switzerland.